audeering/emodb/2.0.0/README.md

 * use sox to split the files:
 ```
+# Extract audio channel 1 (main audio) from each WAV file
 for f in wav_laryng/*wav; do sox $f audio/`basename $f` remix 1; done

+# Extract audio channel 2 (laryngograph signal) from each WAV file
 for f in wav_laryng/*wav; do sox $f laryngo/`basename $f` remix 2; done
 ```